jaseci-labs/Agentic-AI/ai-translator/README.md

 - 🎨 Beautiful gradient UI with smooth animations
 - 🌐 Support for multiple languages (Spanish, French, German, Welsh, Japanese, Chinese, Italian, Portuguese)
 - ⚡ Fast and responsive interface
-- 💫 Modern React-based frontend with Jaseci backend
+- 💫 Modern React-based frontend and a backend with Jaseci stack

 Happy coding with Jac!